 Provider Category Provider Type Title

 Agency Residential Habilitation Agency

-Agency DDDS Approved Supported Living Provide
+Agency DDDS Approved Supported Living Provider

-C-1/C-3: Provider Specification ns for Service C-1/ C-3.
-IIVVIULI DUCCHICALIO

-Service Type: Other Service

-Service Name: Supported Living
+Service Type: Other Service Service Name: Supported Living

-Provider Category:

-Agency

-Provider Type:

-••

 Residential Habilitation Agency

-Provider Qualifications

-License (specify):

-Delaware Business License
+Delaware Business License Certificate (specify):

-Certificate (specify):

 Supported living may be provided by an agency that has been credentialled by DDDS as a qualified provider of Residential Habilitation.
 Because this service is provided in a residence owned or leased by the waiver participant, licensing requirements that apply to Neighborhood Group Homes or Community Living Arrangements related to the residence do not apply.